gilshahar7/EscapeRoomGame_IOT_S24/docker/README.md

 ```
 docker-compose up -d
 ```
+4. Make sure your node-red mqtt config tries to connect to mosquito:1883 instead of localhost:1883.
+5. Create a Firebase configuration node using your database URL and API key.
-4. Everything should be up and running!
+6. Everything should be up and running!